aspose-slides/Aspose.Slides-Documentation/net/getting-started/features-overview/_index.md

 |SVG Format|Aspose.Slides for .NET also provides built-in methods that allow you to export presentation slides to Scalable Vector Graphics (SVG) formats.|
 |Presentation Printing|The latest versions of Aspose.Slides for .NET provide built-in print methods with different options.|
 ## **Content Features**
 Aspose.Slides for .NET allows you to access, modify, or create almost all the items or contents of presentation documents.
+Go through the details below:

 |**Feature**|**Description**|
 | :- | :- |